tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 ### A few things to look out for

-File paths in `rippledoc.py` is not straightforward, you will need to generate them as part of the script.
+File paths in `rippledoc.py` are not straightforward, you will need to generate them as part of the script.
 To make sure the search file is available on every page, I added a [search path](https://github.com/tjperry07/pandoc-local-site/blob/master/docs/rippledoc.py#L362):

 ```python
 html_bef = html_before.replace('{{path-to-search}}', '../' * depth + 'search.html')
 ```

-Then called it later when it [builds the body](https://github.com/tjperry07/pandoc-local-site/blob/master/docs/rippledoc.py#L475):
+Then called it later when it [builds the HTML body](https://github.com/tjperry07/pandoc-local-site/blob/master/docs/rippledoc.py#L475):

 {% highlight html%}